Some end of the year advice for GITS readers.

 Many years ago, I coined this screenwriting mantra: Watch movies.
 Read scripts.
 Write pages.

 Seriously, you can learn the craft just by doing these three things.

-Today some tips on how to use GITS to help you study the craft.
+Today some tips on how to use GITS to help you write pages.

 For Part 1: Watch Movies, go here.

 Tomorrow: How to Use Go Into The Story (Part 4): Study the craft.